donnoel/Sift/README.md

 	•	Search
 Start typing—Sift waits a beat (debounce), then filters using locale/diacritic-aware matching.
 	•	Sort
-Use the top-right menu to switch: Title A–Z, Year, Rating (stable and deterministic).
+Use the top-right menu to switch: Title A–Z, Year, Rating.

 ⸻